firefly-iii/docs/docs/docs/firefly-iii/installation/self_managed.md

 There are lots of self-managed hosting tools on the market.
 They offer 1-click installation of apps and services.

 !!! warning
-    I do not offer support for these platforms.
-There are simply too many of them.
-Feel free to start a [discussion](https://github.com/orgs/firefly-iii/discussions) but you are probably on your own.
+    I can't always offer support for these platforms.
+There are a lot of them.
+Feel free to start a [discussion](https://github.com/orgs/firefly-iii/discussions), but you may have to do some exploration to get your issue resolved.

 ## Unraid